 Please make sure you schedule the correct type of ADA testing needed so the Testing staff can schedule accordingly and accommodate as many students as possible.
 If you have questions, please call 901-333-4170.

 The College Level Examination Program (CLEP) helps you receive college credit for what you already know, for a fraction of the cost of a college course.
 Developed by the College Board, CLEP is the most widely accepted credit-by-examination program, available at more than 2,900 colleges and universities.
 Pass any of the 33 CLEP exams and achieve your college and career goals.

 Announcement: The Millington Center will only offer the CLEP and Defense Activity for Non-Traditional Education Support (DANTES) on a quarterly basis.
-The 2016 scheduled date is November 4.
-The 2017 dates are February 17, May 19, August 4 and November 3.
+The 2019 dates are February 22, May 17, August 2 and November 1.
 A $25 service fee is required for CLEP and DANTES Testing.

 Note: You must purchase a CLEP exam registration ticket (voucher) from College Board for each exam you plan to take.

 Purchase a CLEP Voucher

 My Account is a self-service feature that enables candidates to create and manage their own personal accounts, register/prepay for CLEP exams and purchase study materials all in one place.

 All candidates (with the exception of certain test-takers with disabilities) must register and pay their exam fee via the My Account Registration Portal.